FedRAMP 20x — Program reference

 - Paramify Cloud Moderate

-Phase 2 Cohort 2 (up to 7 additional CSPs) selection window opened January 2026; final submissions Mar 13, 2026.
+Phase 2 Cohort 2 (up to 7 additional CSPs) ran January–March 2026; six more CSPs were authorized by late April 2026, concluding the Moderate pilot.
 Authoritative source: FedRAMP cohort announcement.

 Our take